Teresa (Rambo) Reid

 - As a continuation of LAW 5792, a factual situation is presented to the student by means of a hypothetical appellate record.
 The record is the basis for the preparation of an appellate brief and oral arguments.

-- Offers an introduction to issues arising in recent capital punishment cases including methods of execution; the execution on juvenile, mentally retarded, insane, or possibly innocent offenders; the classification of a crime as a capital offense; the role of the jury in assessing aggravating and mitigating circumstances; the impact of race and gender upon sentencing; and the problems of ineffective assistance of counsel and prosecutorial misconduct.
+- This course offers an introduction to issues arising in recent capital punishment cases including methods of execution of juvenile, mentally retarded, inane, or possibly innocent offenders; this classification of a crime as a capital offense; the role of the jury in assessing aggravating and mitigating circumstances; and more.

 - Registration priority given to second-year students.
 A study of the law governing the proof of issues of fact before a judicial tribunal.
 Topics covered may include judicial notice, presumptions, burden of proof, hearsay, relevancy, testimonial proof, demonstrative and scientific proof, documentary proof and privileged communications.
 Emphasis is placed on the Federal Rules of Evidence.ci